lestrrat-go/jwx/docs/04-jwk.md

 ## JWK / Key

-Used to describe a JWK key, possibly of typeRSA, ECDSA, OKP, or Symmetric.
+Used to describe a JWK key, possibly of type RSA, ECDSA, OKP, or Symmetric.

 ## JWK Set / Set